MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/cordova.md

 > * [React Native](react-native.md)
 > * [Cordova](cordova.md)

-## How to enable Verbose logging in Cordova

-For debugging and troubleshooting purposes, you may need to enable *verbose* logging; this is not implemented in Cordova yet, so you must follow these steps:

-1. Go to `platforms -> ios -> <AppName> -> Plugins -> cordova-plugin-appcenter-shared -> AppCenterShared.m`.

-1. Find `configureWithSettings` method.

-1. At the bottom of the method, paste `[MSAppCenter setLogLevel:MSLogLevelVerbose];`.

 ## Failed to install plugin - pod command failed with exit code 1

 After updating to the latest plugin version, chances are you will see the following error message during `cordova plugin add cordova-plugin-appcenter-<module>`: